MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-network-atc.md

 Network ATC modifies how you deploy host networking, not what you deploy.
 You can deploy multiple scenarios if each scenario is supported by Microsoft.
 Here are some examples of common host networking patterns used in Azure Stack HCI 23H2 and the required PowerShell commands.

-These aren't the only combinations available, but they should give you an idea of the possibilities.
+These examples aren't the only combinations available, but they should give you an idea of the possibilities.

 For simplicity we only demonstrate two physical adapters per SET team, however it's possible to add more.
 For more information, please see [Network reference patterns overview for Azure Stack HCI](../plan/network-patterns-overview.md)

 #### Group management and compute in one intent with a separate intent for storage

-In this example we have two intents that are managed across cluster nodes.
+In this example, we have two intents that are managed across cluster nodes.

 1. **Management and compute**: This intent uses a dedicated pair of network adapter ports.
 2. **Storage**: This intent uses a dedicated pair of network adapter ports.